richmondu/FT900/IoT/ft90x_iot_aws_gcp_azure/README.md

           FRONTEND: browser -> (Dashboard webpage using cosmosdbclient.js) Storage -> CosmosDB [TODO] cosmosdbclient.js demonstrates authenticating and querying of CosmosDB database

-# FT900 Eclipse Toolchain

-       FT900 Eclipse Toolchain now supports IoT Project templates for AWS, GCP and Azure.
-       This enables developers to easily create cloud-connected FT900 IoT applications.
-       IoT Configuration views are also provided so users can set the MQTT credentials using Eclipse view instead of code.

 # MQTT Messaging Systems and MQTT Clients